jonathantree/School_District_Analysis/README.md

 # School District Test Analysis with Pandas

 ## Project Overview
-The school board has requested a summary of the standardized test scores from all the schools isn the district.
+The school board has requested a summary of the standardized test scores from all the schools in the district.
 Given the datasets schools_complete.csv and students_complete.csv which contain data about each school's size and budget and each student at that schools reading and math grades, the task is to produce the following:

 ### District Summary